gkakani1/GOUTHAM-DATA606/README.md

 perishable crops (Mostly fruits and vegetables) because unlike cash crops perishable crops should be transported and use within 1-2 weeks of harvesting.
-As seasonal weather forecast for is more reliable, I want to build a model such that both government and farmers can plan efficiently to reach their desirable margins.
+As seasonal weather forecast for is more reliable, I want to build a model such that government can plan their perishable crop trade for a season efficiently .
 Using this recommendation system government can plan imports and exports across the country to increase farm profitability.
 Trade plays a crucial role in providing livelihoods for farmers and people employed along the food supply chain.
 A well-planned trade model in case of exports will bring good revenue for